JHU-PL-Lab/www-fpse/fp-universe.md

 ## FP Extensions to YourFavoriteLang

 * It is now possible to do FP-style programming in Java, C++, Python, JavaScript, etc.
-* All of these languages now fully support higher-order functions with Currying, etc.
+* All of these languages support higher-order functions with Currying, etc.
 * But, there is not necessarily good library support or integration
 * Also, to "really do" FP you need immutable data structures and variables
   - limited support for that in most of these languages currently